explosion/spacy-llm/usage_examples/README.md

 # Usage examples

-This directory contains different examples on how you can use `spacy-llm` for common NLP tasks.
+This directory contains different examples on how you can use `spacy-llm` to simulate or prototype common NLP tasks.
 Each directory contains a sample configuration and an optional `examples.yml` file for few-shot annotation.

 ## The configuration file